 We’ve had numerous discussions on this blog about which blouses look best under suits.
-The general consensus is that a well-made, opaque t-shirt made of a high-quality material can be a great layering piece, that a no-button blouse can be a flattering, forgiving option (particularly for women who seem to have gape problems with buttons), and that button fronts are always a good way to pump up the professionalism of a look (but require more care).
+The general consensus is that a well-made, opaque t-shirt in a high-quality material can be a great layering piece, that a no-button blouse can be a flattering, forgiving option (particularly for women who tend to have gape problems with buttons), and that button fronts are always a good way to pump up the professionalism of a look (but require more care).

-Fancier t-shirts: In an ideal world, the t-shirt would be a bit fancy — perhaps it’s made of a stretchy silk jersey (or even a silk knit), perhaps it has a button at the base of your neck, perhaps it has an interesting, blouse-like pattern.
-In general, you may want to avoid shirts with rhinestones or beading — not only are they unacceptable for most conservative offices, but the weight of the beads or stones invariably makes the shirts heavy, affects the way they hang (a scoopneck with beads can be almost obscene), and be difficult to launder.
+Fancier T-shirts: In an ideal world, the t-shirt would be a bit fancy — perhaps it’s made of a stretchy silk jersey (or even a silk knit), perhaps it has a button at the base of your neck, perhaps it has an interesting, blouse-like pattern.
+In general, you may want to avoid shirts with rhinestones or beading — not only are they unacceptable for most conservative offices, but the weight of the beads or stones invariably makes the shirts heavy, affects the way they hang (a scoopneck with beads can be almost obscene), and makes laundering difficult.
 You should be on the lookout for t-shirts like this at any number of places, from bargain spots like Old Navy and Target, to the usual suspects like Ann Taylor, J.Crew, and Banana Republic, to online spots like Zappos and Amazon.
-I’ve even worn patterned t-shirts from surprising spots such as Armani Exchange and Urban Outfitters to the office.

-Plain t-shirts.
-Sometimes basic, solid-colored t-shirts are just what the doctor ordered.
-They can be great for days when you want a bottom layer to make laundering easier (such as beneath a dryclean item such as a cashmere sweater or a suit jacket) but don’t plan on showing it off.
+Plain T-shirts: Sometimes basic, solid-colored t-shirts are just what the doctor ordered.
+They can be great for days when you want to wear a bottom layer to make laundering easier (i.e., underneath a dryclean item such as a cashmere sweater or a suit jacket) but don’t plan on showing off that base layer.
 They also can be great for days when you want to put the focus on accessories, and wear a statement necklace or a colorful scarf with your blazer or suit instead.
-Readers have noted the following brands as being great.
-Where the shirt may be available in other sizes I’ve marked it as P (petites), T (talls), and X (plus sizes):
+Readers have noted the following brands as good bets.
+Where a certain shirt may be available in other sizes, it’s marked with a P (petites), T (talls), and/or X (plus sizes):

-– Mid-Range: Jones New York Platinum Silk Knit Shell (X), J.Crew Perfect-Fit Tee, Club Monaco, Garnet Hill, Boden, Eddie Bauer (P, T, X), Splendid
+- Mid-Range: Jones New York Platinum Silk Knit Shell (X), J.Crew Perfect-Fit Tee, Club Monaco, Garnet Hill, Boden, Eddie Bauer (P, T, X), Splendid

-– Splurges: Michael Stars, Three Dots, Theory’s tops (the Juin is a particular favorite for readers), Splendid
+- Splurges: Michael Stars, Three Dots, Theory (the Juin is a particular favorite for readers), James Perse

-Blouses Without Buttons: Some blouses are cut like t-shirts — they’re made from a lightweight silk fabric (not a silk jersey, which is a lot more fitted) or a cotton.
-You can find these at a number of stores, including Talbots, French Connection, and even Urban Outfitters.
+Blouses without Buttons: Some blouses are cut like t-shirts — they’re made from a lightweight silk fabric (not a silk jersey, which is a lot more fitted) or a cotton.
+You can find these at a number of stores, including French Connection, Madewell, and Eileen Fisher.

-Fancier blouses.
-I would probably think of Diane von Furstenberg and Tucker as the major players here, but watch our daily TPS reports — we frequently feature blouses.
+Fancier Blouses: I would probably think of Diane von Furstenberg and Tucker as the major players here, but watch our daily TPS reports — we frequently feature blouses.
 Some brands, such as Anne Fontaine, specialize in one thing: the white blouse.
 Also worth checking out: Boss Hugo Boss, Vince, and Theory.

 Readers: What are your favorite perennial purchases for t-shirts and button-front shirts?
 What makes a t-shirt appropriate for the office, or makes you absolutely love a button-front shirt?